Brandon Prenup & Postnup Attorneys

 What Is the Difference Between a Prenup & a Postnup?

-While both agreements are designed to outline financial arrangements between partners, prenuptial agreements are established before marriage, whereas postnuptial agreements are set in place after a marriage has begun.
-The intention behind both is to safeguard individual and shared interests should circumstances change or the marriage ends.
+Both agreements outline financial arrangements between partners, but the distinction is timing: prenuptial agreements are established before marriage, postnuptial agreements after.
+The goal of each is to protect individual and shared interests should circumstances change or the marriage end.

-• Agreeing upon alimony issues, such as the conditions under which alimony will be paid and how much that amount may be.
+- Agreeing upon alimony terms, including the conditions under which support would be paid and how much.

-• Addressing what should happen to business interests held by both spouses or jointly together.
+- Addressing what should happen to business interests held by either or both spouses.

 What Prenups & Postnups Can’t Do